 Currently, Italy only permits civil unions for same-sex couples—a decision that Meloni says is “good enough.”
 Moreover, she is also opposed to same-sex parenting.
 Meloni takes direct issue with both adoption and surrogacy as a means for queer couples to become parents.
 “I believe a child has the right to grow up with a father and a mother,” Meloni wrote on Facebook.
 She also once said she would “rather not” have a gay child.

 An Uncertain Future

 The association with anti-LGBTQ+ sentiment doesn’t end there.
 Other members of Meloni’s party have also publicly spoken out against LGBTQ+ right.
 Federico Mollicone, one of the founders of Fratelli d’Italia, recently said that “in Italy homosexual couples are not legal, are not allowed.”
 This, of course, isn’t true but speaks to the flagrant homophobia at the core of the party.
-It’s worth mentioning that civil unions would not even be legal in Italy if Fratelli d’Italia had their way.
+It’s worth mentioning that civil unions would not even be legal in Italy if Fratelli d’Italia had its way.
 The party opposed the move, even though it would ultimately afford fewer rights to same-sex couples than marriage.

 Although Meloni said she wouldn’t try to roll back LGBTQ+ rights, many Italians are justifiably suspicious.
 “Even if she doesn’t introduce any anti-LGBT laws, she will not speed up what we’re trying to do to improve the current situation,” said Roberto Muzzetta.
 As a board member of the LGBTQ+ group Arcigay, Muzzetta is concerned that she may slow progress down.
 “We’re already lagging behind our neighbors,” he continued.
 Italy is currently the only western European country without marriage equality.